-If you’ve wondered, “Can cats eat quail eggs?”—you’re not alone.
-With pet owners turning to more natural, nutrient-rich foods, quail eggs have become a star in feline nutrition.
-More pet owners are embracing raw diets or seeking hypoallergenic options for their sensitive felines—quail eggs have entered the spotlight.
-Packed with B12, selenium, and antioxidants, they’re often called a superfood for pets.
+If you’ve been wondering, “Can cats eat quail eggs?”—you’re not alone.
+With pet owners turning to more natural, nutrient-rich foods, quail eggs are gaining attention in feline nutrition.
+Packed with B12, selenium, and antioxidants, they’re often praised as a nutrient-dense treat.

 But are they safe?
 Do they offer real benefits over chicken eggs?
-This guide dives into the science, expert advice, and real-life stories, like Luna, a Siamese who thrived on a weekly dose.
-We’ll cover raw vs. cooked, how much to serve, and red flags to watch for.
+This guide dives into the science and expert advice.
+We’ll cover raw vs cooked, shells, portion sizes (¼–½ egg), and when to skip.
 Ready to crack the truth open?
 Let’s begin.

 Are Quail Eggs Safe for Cats?